SathishVemala/website_blocker.py/README.md

 - [ ] You can see here it got added to my host file.
 Now it is ok.
 If you see here if i give www.facebook.com it says like it is almost blocked right.
 If i want to unblock this go back to the host file I will just remove this and then save the file and back here now if you refresh it.
 It is working.
 - [ ] Even if you want to add unblock option to your code you can add it.
 But I am just showing you here manually by removing it from the host file.

+Concepts I have learnt:

+python  file handling
+Scheduling tasks for automation
+Hosts file working(DNS AND IP)

+How do we access the web?

+When you type a url and search for it, before it gets converted to IP address it actually checks in the host file first.
+It first checks in the host file that already something present over there.
+If the domain is already present then it will choose that IP address only.
+(If domain is already present in the host file it will choose that IP address).